-Heritage Leiden and Surroundings is the place for people passionate about the past.
+Heritage Leiden and Surroundings is the hub for people passionate about the past.
 The organization manages the historical archives and archaeological depot of Leiden and provides advice on dealing with cultural heritage values in the spatial environment.

 The organization is housed in a cluster of buildings, including a national and a municipal monument.
-In terms of sustainability, functionality, and appearance, the buildings no longer meet current standards.
+In terms of sustainability, functionality, and appearance, the buildings no longer meet modern standards.
 Studio Groen+Schild and VDNDP won the selection for the revitalization of the properties.

-Sustainable preservation of monuments is one of the themes that ELO is working on.
-The organization's own properties are an important place to demonstrate how this can be done properly without compromising the buildings' monumental value.
-The facades and roofs are insulated, and secondary windows are installed behind the existing ones.
+Sustainable preservation of monuments is one of the themes that Heritage Leiden and Surroundings works on.
+The organization's own buildings are an important place to demonstrate how this can be done properly without compromising the buildings' monumental value.
+The facades and roofs are insulated, and secondary glazing is added to the windows.
 Careful attention to detail ensures a balanced appearance.

-Designteam: Studio Groen+Schild, VDNDP, Linssen
+Design Team: Studio Groen+Schild, VDNDP, Linssen

 Projectteam Studio Groen+Schild: